What Is Domestic Violence?

 How to Stop Domestic Violence?

-- Create a safety plan: Have a safe place to stay when needed; develop a code word with friends and family; keep a bag packed with essentials and important documents.
+It can be daunting to take action against domestic violence.
+Here are some steps you can take:- Create a safety plan: Have a safe place to stay when needed; develop a code word with friends and family; keep a bag packed with essentials and important documents.
 Create a long-term plan before leaving that involves housing and social support.

 - Seek help: A therapist can help you learn to set and enforce boundaries, create a plan, and recover from domestic abuse.